bbalog87/QC_pipeline/hands_on_nextflow.md

 You will:
 - Execute functional screening modules: AMP, ARG, and BGC
-- Use Singularity, Docker, Podman, and Conda
+- Use Singularity, Docker, Podman, or Conda
 - Apply custom resource configuration for low-memory environments

 ---